Frequently asked questions - Individuals

 Please note that, once a year, you may exercise your right of access information free of charge.
 Any subsequent applications carries a (ten) 10 euros fee.
 The original application must be submitted either in person or by post to the offices of Artemis Credit Bureau, duly completed and signed.

-• How can Data concerning myself be corrected in the Registry?
+• How can Data/Credit score concerning myself be corrected in the Artemis data exchange mechanism?

-In order to assist the interested parties in exercising the right to correct information, Artemis Credit Bureau has a Customer Service Office, which receives the relevant requests and responds to them in writing.
+In order to assist the interested parties in exercising the right to correct information/dispute credit score, Artemis Credit Bureau has a Customer Service Office, which receives the relevant requests and responds to them in writing.

-To exercise your right to correct the information kept in our Registry the following are required:
+To exercise your right to correct the information /dispute credit score kept in Artemis data exchange mechanism the following are required:

-• Application form to correct information, available at the Customer Service Office or online on our website.
+• Application form to correct information/dispute credit score, available at the Customer Service Office or online on our website.

 • Supporting documents relating to the specific correction you require.

-Please note that the exercise of your right to correct data is free of charge.
+Please note that the exercise of your right to correct data/dispute credit score is free of charge.

 The original application along with the necessary supporting documents should be filed either in person or by post to the offices of Artemis Credit Bureau.